deseven/iCanHazMusic/README.md

 # iCanHazMusic
 A music player for macOS 10.12 or higher.
-Currently in development, beta version can be downloaded on [the releases page](https://github.com/deseven/iCanHazMusic/releases).
+Currently in development, the latest stable version can be downloaded on [the releases page](https://github.com/deseven/iCanHazMusic/releases), the latest unstable dev version is always available via [this link](https://d7.wtf/s/ichm-dev.zip) (use with caution!), see below for compiling from source.

 Main app:
 ![iCHM screenshot](https://d7.wtf/s/ichm.png)